naveentata/AWS-Spam-Mail-Classifier/Readme.md

-# Cloud Computing and Big Data – Fall 2022

-## Homework Assignment 3

-### Assignment:
+# AWS Spam Mail Classifier Using AWS Services

-In this assignment you will Implement a machine learning model to predict whether a message is spam or not.
-Furthermore, you will create a system that upon receipt of an email message, it will automatically flag it as spam or not, based on the prediction obtained from the machine learning model.
+Implemented a machine learning model to predict whether a message is spam or not.
+Furthermore, I used SES to create a custom domain for receiving mails, a system that, upon receipt of an email message, automatically flags it as spam or not based on the prediction obtained from the machine learning model using AWS services.

  ### Architecture Diagram: